-For example, the Barclaycard® Rewards MasterCard® – Average Credit gives you two points for every dollar’s worth of groceries, gas and utilities you put on the card each month!
+For example, the Barclaycard CashForward™ World MasterCard® gives you 1.5% cash back for every dollar you put on the card each month!

 Our advice is to set your rewards card to automatically pay your monthly bills: You’ll earn rewards and keep everything paid on time, without giving either a second thought.

 How many points you’d have to earn: 1,000,000.
 That’s just over $660,000 in groceries, gas, utilities and more.